symfony/symfony-docs/reference/configuration/kernel.rst

 a long-running web server.
 This parameter can be set by using the ``APP_RUNTIME_MODE`` env var.

-.. versionadded:: 6.4

-    The ``kernel.runtime_mode`` parameter was introduced in Symfony 6.4.

 ``kernel.runtime_mode.web``
 ---------------------------

 **type**: ``boolean`` **default**: ``%env(bool:default::key:web:default:kernel.runtime_mode:)%``

 Whether the application is running in a web environment.

-.. versionadded:: 6.4

-    The ``kernel.runtime_mode.web`` parameter was introduced in Symfony 6.4.

 ``kernel.runtime_mode.cli``
 ---------------------------